alkhe/fluxette/README.md

 # fluxette

-`fluxette` is a minimalist yet powerful Flux implementation, inspired by ideas from [Dan Abramov (@gaearon)'s talk on Redux](https://www.youtube.com/watch?v=xsSnOQynTHs).
+`fluxette` is a minimalist yet powerful Flux implementation, inspired by the Unix philosophy as well as ideas from [Dan Abramov (@gaearon)'s talk on Redux](https://www.youtube.com/watch?v=xsSnOQynTHs).

-**fluxette has just gone through a big rewrite.
-The docs you see here are outdated.
-We are working on them now.
-If you are using fluxette 0.12.x, refer to [this README](https://github.com/edge/fluxette/blob/6cbd757930f2d2dbb3452df879d9f3fcb7b73910/README.md).**

 ## Table of Contents